canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 * Simple way -- Start from the [Default Ulwazi configuration](https://github.com/canonical/ulwazi/blob/main/docs/default-conf.py) and update the values for your specific documentation.
 * Hard way -- Start from the existing configuration and add all required values.

-We strongly recommend trying the first option (The Simple way) first as it proved to be faster and less troublesome, yet enough for testing the theme.
+We strongly recommend trying the first option (the simple way) first as it proved to be faster and less troublesome, yet enough for testing the theme.

 ## The simple way